 First, my love for her grew immediately and significantly.
 Second, she walked all over me and I gave her whatever she wanted (this changed pretty quickly after that!).
 Third, I realized the severity of survivors’ stories and experiences were going to affect me more than I anticipated.
 Fourth, it hit me how slow and steady this work would be.
 And lastly, I desired to fix everything she had been through!

 Now a year and a half into this work, a few things hold the same, but some have also developed or changed.
 I still love that young lady and many others with a special love that is indescribable.
-I now have confidence and lots of discernment (only because God provides) when working with survivors.
+I now have confidence and lots of discernment (only because God provided this) when working with survivors.
 The reality of self-care and balance in my life is so crucial and important.
 The survivors’ life experiences are heavy and heart-breaking.
 The work is definitely slow and steady!
 Lastly, I cannot fix them.
 My job is to empower, support, and provide avenues in which survivors can survive and find a new way of life.